ufal/teitok-tools/README.md

 stored in a folder `udpipe`, and the resulting TEITOK/XML files in a folder `xmlfiles`.
 The names of the the parse and output files mimick the names and file structure of the original files.
 The output files contain a `<s>` for each sentence and a `<tok>` for each token, where the tokens contains the parse attributes lemma, upos, xpos, feats, head, deprel, and deps as attributes.
+Heads refer to the unique `@id` rather than to the ordinal number in the sentence like they do in UD.

 Example usage:
 `